Find Affordable College Courses

 Arlington, VA

-Out of the 9 schools in Virginia that were part of this year’s ranking, Marymount University landed the # 3 spot on the list.
+A rank of #3 on this year’s list means Marymount University is a great place for information technology students working on their master’s degree.
 Located in the midsize city of Arlington, Marymount is a private not-for-profit college with a small student population.

 Of the 40 students majoring in IT at Marymount, 55% are male and 45% are female.